Paid vs. Organic UA is the Wrong Debate: Build a Combined Strategy

 Before you set a budget or hire an agency, look at your product metrics.
 Your product’s monetization determines your mix, not your CFO.

 - Organic-Led (High K-Factor/Viral): Think Wordle, Among Us, or Minecraft.
 Growth is driven by user referrals.
-Paid UA here is supplementary, often used later in a lifecycle to prop up volume
+Paid UA here is supplementary, often used later in a lifecycle to prop up volume.

 - Paid-Led (High Intent/Low Viral): Think Social Casino, 4X Strategy, or high LTV Fintech apps.
 These products don’t typically “go viral.”
 They rely on buying high-value users.
 Effective paid marketing is the engine.

-- The Hybrid (The Standard): This is the reality for most modern studios.
+- Hybrid (The Standard): This is the reality for most modern studios.
 You have some natural organic visibility (ASO, word of mouth), but you need paid velocity to scale.

 The Role of Paid vs. Organic

-2. Paid Channel Profitability (The Rule for Sustainable Growth)
+1. Paid Channel Profitability (The Rule for Sustainable Growth)

 As a general rule, paid channels must be incremental and profitable on their own (once accounting for organic uplift).

-3. The Cannibalization Check
+3. Cannibalization Check

 Are you paying for users you would have gotten anyway?